Revised

 Supplemental feeding

 In addition to establishing plants that provide natural sources of nectar, you can use hummingbird feeders that dispense a sugar-water solution (Figure 3).
 Commercial artificial nectar can be purchased or easily made by mixing one part granulated white sugar with four parts water.
 Dissolve the sugar and fill the feeder with the solution.
-Keep leftover portions refrigerated until needed, and change the mix every few days or more often during hot weather.
+Keep leftover portions refrigerated for one week, and change the mix every few days or more often during hot weather.
 There is no need to use red food coloring or use commercially prepared solutions with red dye.
-Red coloring on the outside of a feeder is sufficient to attract hummingbirds.
 Do not use honey or artificial sweeteners as a replacement for sugar, as they might create health problems for the hummingbirds.

 Clean a feeder by rinsing it with hot water, scrubbing it with a bottle brush to remove any mold and filling it with vinegar or soaking it in a solution of two ounces of household bleach mixed with one gallon of water.
 Rinse the feeder thoroughly before refilling.